llvm/llvm-project/flang/docs/FlangDriver.md

 ## Enabling In-Tree Plugins
-For in-tree plugins, there is the CMake flag `FLANG_PLUGIN_SUPPORT`, enabled by default, that controls the exporting of executable symbols from `flang-new`, which plugins need access to.
+For in-tree plugins, there is the CMake flag `FLANG_PLUGIN_SUPPORT`, enabled by default, that controls the exporting of executable symbols from `flang`, which plugins need access to.
 Additionally, there is the CMake flag `LLVM_BUILD_EXAMPLES`, turned off by default, that is used to control if the example programs are built.
 This includes plugins that are in the